Hearty Slow Cooker Veggie Chili

 I only have cooked or canned lentils on hand.
 Can I use those in this chili recipe?
 Sure!
 Cooked lentils are a bit more delicate than cooked beans, so I suggest adding cooked lentils after everything has cooked together.
 So add them when you add lime juice and cilantro.
 Stir everything together and let the lentils warm up in the hot chili before enjoying.

 Want extra veggies?
-You can add in any kind of peppers, diced squash or sweet potato, or stir in some greens like chopped spinach or kale to this slow cooker veggie chili recipe.
+You can add any kind of peppers, diced squash or sweet potato, or stir in some greens like chopped spinach or kale to this slow cooker veggie chili recipe.

 Don’t have lentils?
 Feel free to replace them with an additional can of any kind of beans.